swiftly-solution/documentation/docgen/output/events/gameevents/onservercvar.md

 ---

 # OnServerCvar
-This event is triggered when a server console var has changed
+This event is triggered when server_cvar is triggered.
 ::: tabs
 @tab Lua
 ```lua